California Electrician License: How to Become a Certified Electrician in CA

 Do you need a license to be an electrician in California?

 This structure offers multiple electrical license paths.
 Which path you take depends on your desired work and location.
-This guide is for those who want to become an electrician and run their own business; the goal is to earn a C-10 license.
+This guide is for those who want to become electricians and run their businesses—the goal is to earn a C-10 license.

-To work for a company as an electrician, fire and life safety electrical technician, voice data video technician, or lighting technician, you can complete the steps outlined in the ECP
+To work for a company as a general or residential electrician, fire and life safety electrical technician, voice data video technician, or lighting technician under a C-10 electrical contractor, you can complete the steps outlined in the ECP.

 Earning your C-10 electrical contractor license gives you the ability to place, install, erect, or connect any parts of the following items that generate, transmit, transform, or utilize electrical energy: